⚡ Last updated: May 2026 — Per-pay-period salary rule now in force.

 Eligibility 8 January 2026

-Two major eligibility changes came into force on 8 January 2026 for all new Skilled Worker, Scale-up and High Potential Individual visa applications:
+A major eligibility change came into force on 8 January 2026 for all new Skilled Worker, Scale-up and High Potential Individual visa applications:

 • English language is now required at B2 (upper-intermediate) level on the CEFR scale, up from the previous B1 requirement.
 Applicants must pass an approved SELT at B2, or qualify via an exempt route (eligible nationality, English-taught degree etc.).

-These changes do not apply to existing visa holders simply extending their visa for the same employer and role, provided the role itself still meets the threshold.
+This change does not apply to existing visa holders simply extending their visa for the same employer and role, provided the role itself still meets the threshold.
+Note: the minimum skill level was separately raised to RQF Level 6 back on 22 July 2025 — see the article below.

 Source: GOV.UK Skilled Worker Visa